Top tutors from Columbia and other respected universities serving the NYC metro area. 98% satisfaction

 Award Winning Test Prep & Academic Tutoring in Manhattan, NY

 You are matched to an exceptional tutor

-We require the most rigorous qualifications of our Manhattan tutors, in addition to a background check.
-Only a tiny fraction of those candidates who apply ultimately make it through our demanding interview process and become a Varsity Tutor in Manhattan, NY.
+We require the most rigorous qualifications from your Manhattan tutors, in addition to a background check.
+Only a tiny fraction of those candidates who apply ultimately make it through our demanding interview process in Manhattan, NY.

 Recent Tutoring Session Reviews

 The student and I spent the majority of the time working through the homework packet, but we did the chance to play a short game to review her spelling list.
 I asked her to find words on the list ending in certain letters, and she had to spell them out in crayon without looking after she read them aloud to me.
 She was very energetic.